HDCWC

 Picture

-Insanely low early bird prices are available for a limited time at only $35!
-Save the date now and make your reservation early to avoid missing out on this fantastically low price for an outstanding workshop valued at $85.
+Save the date now and make your reservation for an outstanding workshop valued at $85.
+The price is now $55.

 Use the QR code to register NOW for this major event!
-Payment must be made by check.
-See the instructions third to last paragraph below.
+Payment may be made by check or by PayPal.
+Click on the Buy Now button to pay via PayPal or see the instructions third to last paragraph below to pay by check.

 It’s the age-old battle between the outliners and the pantsers – those who meticulously script every writing session, and those who plot solely by feel.
 Finding your unique approach requires a method rather than a formula.
 The Book Architecture Method has helped bestselling writers transform their messy manuscripts into polished books.
 Accomplished and aspiring writers alike will learn the secrets of how to painlessly create a complex narrative such as: